KellenBH/KellenBH/README.md

 - 👋 Hi, I’m @KellenBH
 - 👀 I’m interested in learning more about computers in general
 - 🌱 I’m currently learning about Chat GPT
-- 💞️ I’m looking to collaborate on ...
--

 <!---
 KellenBH/KellenBH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.